daxter-army/example-only/webrtc.md

             // the above two lines are enough to run camera and see its feed,
             // to apply advanced contraints
             const track = stream.getVideoTracks()[0]
-            track.applyContraints({ advanced: [{ exposureCompensation: -3 }] })
+            track.applyContraints({ advanced: [{ exposureCompensation: -2.50 /*[-3,+3]*/ }] }) // you won't find this line anywhere else 😎
-            // only thos properties will be applied that are supported, know your settings from console.log(track.getSettings())
+            // only those properties will be applied that are supported to your devices, know your settings from console.log(track.getConstraints())
+            // know the applied settings on your stream from here console.log(track.getSettings())
         }
         catch(error) {